Iocalhorst/openDonk/README.md

 >Credit for the cringe code belongs to me.

+Note :
-Note : it does work on my win11 machine now, but theres still a bunch of ugly multiprocessing/pipe errors.
+i use ubuntu 22.04 fwiw, on which it runs as expected. it does work on my win11 machine now, but theres still a bunch of ugly multiprocessing/pipe errors.